-While there are significant differences between how we usher in and observe the secular and Jewish new year, both are times of transition that offer us an opportunity for self-reflection.
-Here are the key differences:
+While there are significant differences between how we usher in the secular and Jewish years, both are times of transition that offer us an opportunity for self-reflection.
+Here are some key differences:

-The secular new year, which follows the modern Gregorian and Julian calendars, is celebrated on the first day of January.
+The secular new year, which follows the modern Gregorian calendar, is celebrated on the first day of January.
 Rosh HaShanah, literally meaning the “head” of the year, follows the Hebrew calendar, a luni-solar calendar.
-It is celebrated beginning on the first day of the Hebrew month of (which usually falls in September or October).
+Its celebration begins on the first day of the Hebrew month of (which usually falls in September or October).

 Timeframe and Tone

-The secular New Year’s Eve is a time of merriment, drinking champagne, feasting, fireworks, and making resolutions.
+The secular New Year’s Eve is a time of merriment, feasting, fireworks, and making resolutions.

 Rosh HaShanah has a more serious and solemn tone.
 The noise associated with this High Holiday is the blowing of the Yom Kippur, the Day of Atonement, a day of fasting.
 The Talmud teaches that God determines who will live and who will die in the year to come on Yom Kippur.in the synagogue to mark the beginning of the Ten Days of Awe, a period of soul-searching reflection which concludes on